Coherence Attacks and Countermeasures in Interposer-Based Systems: System Design

-Cache coherence messages are converted into network packets by the chiplets' NIs, but it cannot be assumed that these packets adhere to the rules of the network and coherence protocol.
-For example, a Trojan within a chiplet may fabricate an invalid message type, yielding undefined and possibly vulnerable behavior.
+First, coherence messages are converted into network packets by the chiplets' NIs.
+However, these packets are not guaranteed to adhere to the rules of the network and coherence protocols.
+For example, a Trojan may fabricate an invalid message type, yielding undefined, possibly vulnerable behavior.
+Second, messages corresponding to particular virtual networks (VNs) must follow a specific, limited set of requester/destination IDs and message types.

-We note that messages corresponding to particular VNs must follow a specific, limited set of requester/destination IDs and message types.
-Thus, the PCM checks the possible field values within the SNI, to verify the legality of messages.
-Since these checks are orthogonal from the memory region permission checking, they go on in parallel and incur no extra pipeline stages of delay.
+To address both aspects, the PCM checks the possible field values to verify the legality of messages.
+Since these checks are orthogonal to memory-region permission checking, they are performed in parallel and incur no extra delay.